aweager/mux-api/README.md

 Some options are reused in multiple commands and defined here for brevity.

+#### Command Verbs

+Some command names begin with a verb that has a consistent meaning across all commands.

+Retrieving data:
+- _show_: displays one or more values in a way appropriate for interactive use
+- _get_: gets a value without trailing newline (like `echo -n`)
+- _has_: succeeds if the key exists, fails otherwise
+- _list_: prints a list of keys separated by newlines

+Modifying data:
+- _set_: sets values to arguments passed into the command.
+For map-like set commands, deletes unspecified keys
+- _update_: merges map-like values specified in the arguments into the stored data
+- _delete_: unsets one or more values

+Piping data to and from files (usually fifos):
+- _save_: saves multiple values, specified as a map from key -> file to write to.
+Analogous to "get"
+- _replace_: replaces all values with the contents of the files specified in the arguments.
+Analogous to "set"
+- _load_: loads multiple values into the store, specified as a map from key -> file to read from.
+Analogous to "update"

 #### Scopes

 Scopes are specified using `--scope`, and must take a value of: